In general, your post will get a good answer if you’ve remembered to do the following:

 Provide Information and Context

-Before you post your question, remember that the most visible thing of your post by far is the title.
+Context is critical for solving coding problems.
+Before you post your question, remember that the most visible part of your post is the title.
 Make that title as useful and descriptive as possible!
-Is it more likely that someone will click on or find “im stuck help plzzz” or “Dasmoto Project: how do I include my images?” (hint: it’s the second one).
 A great title is usually the difference between something people click on and something people scroll past.

 Now on to the body of your post.
 If you have a question about a particular exercise, course, or resource; include a link.
 This will make it easier for your fellow users to get context on what you are saying or asking.